Hypertext Access or .htaccess file is an extremely powerful tool to modify the Apache configuration file.

 Recently, one of our customers approached us with trouble in the .htaccess file.
 He prevented the listing of ‘.zip’ files by editing the code in the .htaccess file.
 But, denying of zip files didn’t work properly as expected.

-This mainly happens due to the wrong code entered in the .htaccess file resulted in failure to function properly.
+This mainly happens due to the wrong code entered in the .htaccess file resulted in a failure to function properly.

 So our Support Engineers performed the following steps to solve the problem.